Every year, on rainy days, when floodwaters flood the fields and beaches, I remember going out to catch crickets.

-There are many types of crickets, but when it comes to cooking, the number one type is the rice cricket.
-This type of cricket has a body as big as an adult's finger, is about 3.5cm long, and has brown wings.
+There are many types of crickets, but when it comes to food, the number one type is the rice cricket.
+This type of cricket has a body as big as an adult finger, about 3.5cm long and has brown wings.

 Usually, rice crickets live alone in each burrow, but sometimes they live in pairs.
-They only eat leaves and grass and live in dry burrows, so rice crickets are very clean and reproduce very quickly during the warm, sunny months.
+They only eat leaves and grass and live in dry burrows, so they are very clean and reproduce very quickly during the warm, sunny months.

-In winter, when it rains heavily and floods the fields and gardens, because they cannot stand the water, the crickets in the caves begin to crawl out, swarming on the branches and twigs in the bushes and banks, and so children and adults go out together to catch them.
+In winter, when it rains heavily and floods the fields and gardens, the crickets in the caves cannot stand the water and begin to crawl out in groups on the branches and twigs in the bushes and banks, and so children and adults go out together to catch them.

-Along with casting traps, casting nets, and spreading nets to catch freshwater fish, catching crickets is a hobby of villagers.
+Along with casting traps, setting nets, and spreading nets to catch fish, catching crickets is a hobby of villagers.

 Stir-fried crickets.
 When floodwaters flooded the fields and banks of Cai River (Khanh Hoa), I remembered the story of catching crickets.